CVUA-RRW/FooDMe/README.md

 ### Taxonomic consensus determination

-Consensus determination will return the lowest common node of all retrieved BLAST hits for a sequence.
-You should expect most sequences to be determined at the species or genus level.
+Taxonomic consensus determination for each cluster can be determined either conservatively by determining the last common ancestor or through a majority vote.
+This behaviour can be tweaked by the `--min_consensus` argument, whereby a value of 1 is equivalent to a last common ancestor determination, a value of 0.51 is a majority vote and any value in between applies a minimal consensus threshold.
+If no consensus with as least as many sequences as specified by the threshold is found at the minimal taxonomic rank, the consensus will be evaluated at the above rank, until a consensus is reached.
-Additionaly a summary of the the BLAST hits will be shown in the disambiguation column.
-THis could allow you to refine the consensus determination or identify spurious BLAST results.
+Additionaly a summary of the the BLAST hits and the frequency corresponding to each taxonomic node will be shown in the disambiguation column.
+This could allow you to refine the consensus determination or identify spurious BLAST results.

 ## Related tools